jihyunsong42/musicNFTMarketplace_frontend/README.md

 Ether.js<br>

 ※ Currently client/server communication is not stable so minting NFT is not working.
 I am working on fixing this at the moment.<br>
-You can also check back-end and smart contract code here.<br>
+You can also check back-end and smart contract codes here.<br>
 https://github.com/jihyunsong42/musicNFTMarketplace_backend<br>
 https://github.com/jihyunsong42/musicNFTMarketplace_contracts